lijqhs/data-science-notes/cxx-Statistics-for-Data-Science-with-Python/readme.md

 # Statistics for Data Science with Python  <!-- omit in toc -->

-This course is one of courses in the [Data Science Fundamentals with Python and SQL Specialization](https://www.coursera.org/specializations/data-science-fundamentals-python-sql), which is useful for the analysis but not included in this Data Science Professional Certificate.
+This course is one of courses in the [Data Science Fundamentals with Python and SQL Specialization](https://www.coursera.org/specializations/data-science-fundamentals-python-sql), which is useful for data analysis but not included in this Data Science Professional Certificate.

 - [Introduction and Descriptive Statistics](#introduction-and-descriptive-statistics)
   - [Types of Data](#types-of-data)